 Imagine for a moment that you were able to visualize many moves ahead and think about the consequences–long before you actually make the moves on the board.

-The effect this skill has on your game play is very significant:
+The effect this skill would have on your game play is very significant:

 - You stay calm throughout the game because you trust your calculations.
 Of course you should never become over-confident, but a calm mindset can promote an effective thought process.